University of Michigan Law School, J.D.

-B.A., State University of New York at Buffalo
+State University of New York at Buffalo, B.A.

-Her recent pro bono activities include acting as co-reporter for the Constitution Project’s bipartisan Death Penalty Initiative, which produced the report "Mandatory Justice: Eighteen Reforms to the Death Penalty," and serving on the advisory board to the Chicago Appleseed Fund for Justice’s study of the Cook County, IL. felony courts.
+Bandes is a member of the American Law Institute, a fellow of the American Bar Foundation, and a founder of the Law and Society Association’s Collaborative Research Network on Law and Emotion.
+Her recent pro bono activities include serving as co-reporter for the Constitution Project’s bipartisan Death Penalty Initiative, which produced the report “Mandatory Justice: Eighteen Reforms to the Death Penalty,” and serving on the advisory board to the Chicago Appleseed Fund for Justice’s study of the Cook County, Illinois felony courts.